 “Don’t keep things like that from me again.
 I’m quite capable of handling it,” Nana said sharply.
 Beebop knew she could handle it and that he should have told her.
 He also knew better than to say anything else, so he simply nodded and looked down at his plate again.
 Maggie and Aidan hid smiles behind their napkins, and continued to eat.

 After breakfast, Nana cleaned up the kitchen and Beebop and the children put on some warm clothes and coats, gloves, and boots, and headed outside to play in the snow and investigate the footprints.
-Nana, who had never been a big fan of snow, decided to stay in and do a blog post while they played.
+Nana, who was not a big fan of snow, decided to stay in and do a blog post while they played.
 She could see them out the window of her office while she worked and saw Aidan and Maggie rolling snow to make the snowman.
 She couldn’t see Beebop at first, but then he came out of the garage with a couple of old golf clubs – drivers by the look of them.
 Nana watched Aidan roll a mid-sized snowball into place and then help his sister roll a larger ball onto the first.
 When they had them arranged, Beebop put the two drivers into the larger snowball with the heads sticking up like feet.
 He then twisted a scarf around the bottom of the smaller ball and stuck a couple of small fallen limbs in the side for arms.
 He stood back and admired their handiwork.
 Aidan and Maggie stared quizzically at the snowman.